Is your Learning and Development team missing out on the opportunity to understand the impact of learning?

-If you’re not embracing the use of data than the answer is Yes.
+If you’re not embracing the use of data then the answer is Yes.

 Well, data can tell me a story, it can tell me how many times you interact with a platform, which articles you read, how many times you visit and how long you stay – sound’s a bit creepy, right?

 In order for us to understand how a community of people behave and what resonates with them, we need to know their habits, we need to know the trends of their behaviour so that we can best position our product to them.

-Just look at Amazon as an example, they are a king in this arena with their customer analytics, they know everything about us.
+They’re a king in this arena with their customer analytics, they know everything about us.
 The analytics teams at Amazon know what I like to buy, how often I make a purchase and even the most popular minute of the day I’ll make a purchase.

 Now we’ve set the context, let’s get to the good stuff – what can data do for your L&D function?